 · The Raman spectroscopy group is focused on studies of charge and spin ordered ground states in strongly correlated electron systems.
 Our current aim is to investigate them with Raman spectroscopy to find general behavior for materials of different chemical origin (both organic and inorganic).

-N. Hassan, S. Cunningham, M. Mourigal, E. I. Zhilyaeva, S. A. Torunova, R. N. Lyubovskaya, and N. Drichko.
-Observation of a quantum dipole liquid state in an organic quasi-two-dimensional material.
-Science 360, 1101 (2018).
+N. Hassan, S. Cunningham, M. Mourigal, E. I. Zhilyaeva, S. A. Torunova, R. N. Lyubovskaya, J. Schlueter, N. Drichko.
+"Evidence for a quantum dipole liquid state in an organic quasi-two-dimensional material", Science 360, 1101 (2018).